RabdeepKaur/Tunify/README.md

 4. tune detection

 techonology
-React JS for the front-end
+1.React JS for the front-end
-ExpressJS running on NodeJS for back-end
+2.ExpressJS running on NodeJS for back-end
-MongoDB for database.
+3.MongoDB for database.
-Selenium, BeautifulSoup4, Pymango for building our database of songs ArucoJS which is an popular CV library for JavaScript Firebase Authentication
+4.Selenium, BeautifulSoup4, Pymango for building our database of songs
+5. ArucoJS which is an popular CV library for JavaScript
+6. Firebase Authentication